 Photo by jimmy kamballur from Getty Images

 Assam’s crown jewel offers India’s most exclusive safari experience.
-The Diphlu River Lodge, with its elevated cottages overlooking the park, provides front-row seats to grazing rhinoceros.
-Morning elephant safaris offer close encounters with the park’s famous one-horned residents, while afternoon jeep drives reveal wild buffalo and swamp deer.
+The Diphlu River Lodge, with its elevated cottages overlooking the park, provides front-row seats to grazing rhinoceros and wild buffalo.
+Morning elephant safaris offer close encounters with the park’s famous one-horned residents, while afternoon jeep drives reveal wild buffalo, swamp deer, and, if lucky, Bengal tigers.
+February offers excellent visibility with dry grasslands, making it one of the best months for wildlife photography as animals congregate around water sources.

 Getting There:

-- By Train: Furkating Junction, plus a taxi ride
+- By Train: Furkating Junction Railway Station (75 km), plus a taxi ride

 Photo by Dmitry Rukhlenko from Canva

 This coastal temple town springs to life in February’s gentle weather.
-The newly renovated InterContinental Resort offers rooms with direct views of the Shore Temple, spectacular at sunrise.
-Unravel the mysteries behind the rock-cut sculptures, including the magnificent Arjuna’s Penance.
+The newly renovated InterContinental Resort offers rooms with direct views of the 8th-century Shore Temple, spectacular at sunrise when golden light illuminates the ancient Dravidian architecture.
+Unravel the mysteries behind the rock-cut sculptures, including the magnificent Arjuna’s Penance (the world’s largest open-air bas-relief at 27m x 9m) and the Five Rathas—monolithic rock-cut temples carved from single granite boulders.

-Moonrakers serves the coast’s freshest seafood, while the hidden Lighthouse Café offers perfect sunset views.
-Between temple visits, the experimental art space Cholamandal Artists’ Village showcases contemporary South Indian artists.
-Don’t miss the evening dance performances at Mamalla Heritage Resort, where classical dancers perform against ancient temple backdrops.
+Moonrakers serves the coast’s freshest seafood, including tiger prawns and fish moilee, while the hidden Light House Coffee offers perfect sunset views from its rooftop.
+Between temple visits, the experimental art space Cholamandal Artists’ Village showcases contemporary South Indian artists’ works.
+Don’t miss the evening Bharatanatyam dance performances at Mamalla Heritage Resort, where classical dancers perform against ancient temple backdrops.
+Visit the Government College of Sculpture to see traditional stone carving techniques.

 Getting There:

-- By Air: Chennai Airport, then a 1-hour drive
+- By Air: Chennai International Airport (MAA) – 60 km away, then a 1-hour drive along the scenic East Coast Road

 Takeaway

 For the best travel deals on flights and hotels, sign up for OneAir.
 Don’t miss out on exclusive savings and unbeatable prices on accommodations and airfare.
-With countless options for sightseeing, relaxation, and adventure, February is the ideal month to experience India’s incredible diversity.
+Whether you’re planning a Rajasthan heritage circuit, a South India temple tour, a Himalayan snow adventure, or a tropical beach escape, OneAir ensures you never overpay for travel again.